 yagna from sources, you'll need to have a

 rust development environment installed - it will be needed to run the

 yagna daemon itself.
 If you don't have it, please refer to the docs to install it: https://www.rust-lang.org/learn/get-started

 git clone https://github.com/golemfactory/yagna.git

-Once you have it cloned and checked out, enter its directory and: first, copy the template environment file onto a proper .env file:
+Once you have cloned it and checked out, enter its directory and copy the template environment file onto a proper .env file:

 cp .env-template .env

 cargo run service run

 yagna using the Rust compiler (which might take a considerable time unless you're working on a really fast machine) and once it's built, will subsequently launch it.

 Once the daemon launches, it will start emitting some debug messages among which one of the first ones will look like: